mattdzugan/World-Population-Cartogram/README.md

 Plus, the triangles don't really help all that much in making the area directly proportional to population.
 <img src="./img/populationplot__year_2018__cell_500k.png">

 Because it really just comes down to personal preference, two versions of the data are made available.
 One in `data/*/squares/` and the other in  `data/*/squares_and_triangles/`.
-That way, you can choose whicever you prefer!
+That way, you can choose whichever you prefer!

 The `borders.csv` file behaves the same way in the `data/*/squares_and_triangles/` directory as it does in the `data/*/squares/` directory, explained above.
 There is a slight difference when handling `cells.csv` however.